CalebTalley2024/GPT_Toy_Tutor/README.md

 -  how to make GPT better at arithmetic
 	- Figure out way to deal with math when you need to return multiple variables
    - Self Refine process for the python
+- fix grading shortcuts
+  - " the answer is "x" because that's how math works" gets too high of a score

 #### MemPrompt
 - What to use to retrieve information